vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 On 2025-06-22, I increased the threshold to 65 seconds after reviewing the durations I had achieved over the past two months.

+### History of triggers for overall exercise

+Right from the start of this exercise on 2024-09-09, I set this exercise to be done ater the standing-on-one-leg-with-eyes-closed exercise that I had started a long time ago.

+#### Settings 2024-09-09 to 2025-01-19

+Over this period, I did the exercise (at least once) daily, following the standing-on-one-leg-with-eyes-closed exercise.

+#### Settings 2025-01-20 to 2025-07-04

+Over this period, I did the exercise once every 3 days, specifically the days I was skipping strength exercises, following the standing-on-one-leg-with-eyes-closed exercise.

+### Settings 2025-07-05 onward

+Starting 2025-07-05, I now do the exercise after standing-on-one-leg-with-eyes-closed exercise on alternating days that I skip strength exercises.
+The effective frequency is once every 6 days.